mbodale/mbodale.github.io/README.md

 * Issue: Does not currently support "all-day" events created in Google Calendar - can be worked around by always specifying start/end times, even if they are 00:00.
 (This needs some more work on the regex that parses the dates and times from the gcal feed)
 * Improvement: The regex for parsing dates and times from the gcal feed needs to be improved and tightened up

-## Problems installing?

-If you get an error along the lines of

-    /usr/bin/ruby1.9.1 extconf.rb
-    /usr/lib/ruby/1.9.1/rubygems/custom_require.rb:36:in `require’: cannot load such file — mkmf (LoadError) from /usr/lib/ruby/1.9.1/rubygems/custom_require.rb:36:in `require’
-    from extconf.rb:1:in `’

-try

-    sudo apt-get install ruby1.9.1-dev

-I think this is down to the json library I am using, but haven't tracked it down yet.
-If you can help, please pull request!
 # Trust the smart home even the insurance companies

 ![insurance](doc/insurance.gif)